Illyism/markade-docs/data/docs/markade.md

 1. (Optional) Move into your directory.
 2. To compile, run `markade compile <directory>`.
 This will look for markade.json you created earlier then look for data files in the data directory you specified and compare them against the templates in the following way:
-  1. A YAML variable `template: file.jade` specified.
+  1. A YAML variable `template: file.pug` specified.
-  2. Templates defined in your markade.json in a templates object. `"templates": {"file.jade": "file.md"}`
+  2. Templates defined in your markade.json in a templates object. `"templates": {"file.pug": "file.md"}`
   3. If none found, it defaults to a file with the same name in the template directory.
 3. Then it will write the file in the same relative path as your data file in your output directory in the following way:
   1. A YAML variable `output: file.xml` specified.